Skip to content

 Post-Hype Crash: AI hits limits faster than expected.
 The technology plateaus, investment dries up, and we’re left with useful but incremental tools rather than significant change.
 The dilemma resolves itself as adoption naturally slows.

 Overshoot: We automate faster than we can adapt.
 Social and economic systems strain under the change.
-The benefits of AI are captured by a small group while the effects spread through society faster than we can build safety nets.
+A small group captures the benefits of AI while the effects spread through society faster than we can build safety nets.

 What’s in our control